TobiWestermann/OutOfPhase/README.md

 ```
 or start the windows subsystem for linux

-or use the tools given by visual studio code.
+or use the tools given by visual studio code (Crtl + Shift + H (replace in files)) and use your new diretory./YOUR_PLuggIn_Folder as a filter in "files to include".

 5. Rename YourPluginName.cpp and YourPluginName.h into YourNewProjectName.cpp and YourNewProjectName.h (e.g. Linux:
 ```console